Back In The Saddle Again

 In another case saw a .44 Magnum.
 I thought about breaking the case, but then I heard a voice say, “…being this is a .44 Magnum, the most powerful handgun in the world, and would blow your head clean off, you’ve got to ask yourself one question: ‘Do I feel lucky?’
 Well, do ya, punk?”
 I thought better and moved on.

 In the olden days, advertisements for weapons were colorful…

 …and coming up against this gun would have been a close shave.

 Before heading up the stairs to my final (and favorite) exhibits, I checked out the garden they put in during their last renovation.
-To me, anyway, this was the least interesting spot at the Autry.
-I’m not into plant varieties, but if you are, you might find this area interesting.
+To me, anyway, this was the least exciting spot at the Autry.
+I’m not into plant varieties, but if you are, you might find this area fascinating.